 Few people expect to end up in the hospital, so for many, the best part of a hospital stay is being discharged and allowed to go home.
-You should know the next steps in treating your injury or illness when you leave.
+You should be aware of the next steps in treating your injury or illness upon leaving.
 But if you’re released before you should be, your condition could worsen, and you could wind up back in a hospital bed.

 Being discharged prematurely can have major consequences and might even constitute medical malpractice in some cases.